Changes approved in V-S proposed budget

 - Potentially, there could be an increase in unemployment claims for both fiscal years.
 This would impact the district’s Management fund.

-- Another change that can be seen within the district is working beginning on summer projects.
+- Another change that can be seen within the district is work beginning on summer projects.

 “Becauae we do not have school in session,” Hainstock wrote to the board, “we are working to have some of our summer projects done sooner.
 This includes the HVAC unit at Tilford and roof repair at Shellsburg.”